 If you are still struggling to find a way to eat healthy with a loss of taste and smell or with parosmia, these additional tips may help.

-- Mouth Cleaning – brushing your teeth and tongue with a soft-bristled toothbrush can help keep bacteria under control and remove any bad tastes left in your mouth.
+- Mouth Cleaning – brushing your teeth and tongue with a soft-bristled toothbrush can help keep bacteria under control and remove any bad taste left in your mouth.

 - Nose Rinsing – Rinsing your nose with a saline solution can help remove particles in your nose that contribute to bad smells.